ItzSee/exodusbot/README.md

 - If you encounter any bugs or issues, please report them on the Discord server.

 ### Disclaimer:
 This script is meant for educational purposes only.
-Use it responsibly and in accordance with the terms of service of the platform ;).
+Use it responsibly and in accordance with the terms of service of the platform you're using it on ;).

 ---